CoinFalcon/coinfalcon-ruby/README.md

 ## Usage

-The library needs to be configured with your account's `key` and `secret` which is available in your CoinFalcon Dashboard:
+The client needs to be configured with your account's `key` and `secret` which is available in your CoinFalcon Dashboard:

+## API Client

 ```ruby
 require 'coin_falcon'